-Medicare Supplement plans (sometimes called Medigap plans) are insurance plans that offer additional coverage to supplement the coverage provided by Original Medicare (Part A and Part B).
-A Medicare Supplement plan can help with some of the roughly 20 percent of out-of-pocket costs beneficiaries are responsible for after Medicare pays its share.
-So, many beneficiaries are glad to have the peace of mind that comes from the extra financial protection Medigap plans provide.
+Medicare Supplement plans are also known as Medigap plans.
+They are insurance plans that add on to the coverage you get from Original Medicare (Part A and Part B).
+Medicare Supplement plans help with some of the roughly 20 percent of out-of-pocket costs left over after Original Medicare pays its share.
+This added-on coverage gives people peace of mind that the medical services they need will be covered.

-Medigap plans are standardized and identified by the letters A through N. Each lettered plan offers a different set of benefits.
-The benefits included in Medicare Supplement plans with the same letter are always the same, so it is easy to compare their costs.
-For example, all Medicare Supplement plan As have the same benefits), regardless of insurance carrier, so the costs of each letter plan in any given service area are easy to compare directly.
+Medigap plans are standardized and labeled by letters A through N. Each lettered plan offers a different set of benefits.
+The benefits in a Medicare Supplement plan with the same letter are always the same, so it is easy to compare their costs.
+For example, all Medicare Supplement plan A’s have the same benefits no matter which insurance company offers the plan.

 Medigap Plan Changes in 2020

-Medigap plans are great options for those who want more coverage than Original Medicare provides on its own.
-However, legislation that will go into effect in 2020 will impact which plans beneficiaries enrolling for the first time will be able to purchase.
+Medigap plans are great options for people who want more coverage than just Original Medicare.
+However, legislation that will go into effect in 2020 will change which plans people enrolling for the first time will be able to buy.

-Three Medicare Supplement plans — Plans C, F, and F High Deductible — were designed to pay for members’ Medicare Part B premiums (which are $185 per member in 2019).
-The new legislation no longer permits Medicare Supplement plans to pay Part B premiums, and, therefore, these three plans won’t be offered to people enrolling in Medicare for the first time in 2020.
+Before 2020, three Medicare Supplement plans — Plans C, F, and F High Deductible — were designed to pay for the Medicare Part B deductible (which is $185 per member in 2019).
+The new legislation stops Medicare Supplement plans from paying Part B deductibles, so these three plans won’t be offered to people enrolling in Medicare for the first time in 2020.

 - If you already have Plan C or Plan F: There’s nothing to worry about!
-You can continue renewing your plan each year and will continue to receive the full benefits of your plan.
-Anyone already on one of these plans as of January 1, 2020, can remain on that plan for life.
+You can keep renewing your plan each year and receive the full benefits.
+Anyone already enrolled in one of these plans as of January 1, 2020, can remain on that plan for life.
 However, if you want to change the company you buy that plan through, you can be denied coverage or charged higher premiums based on your health conditions.

-- If you are currently on another Medigap plan: You can switch to Plan C or F if you are still in your original Medigap Open Enrollment Period, which covers the six months that begin with the first month you had Medicare Part B coverage.
+- If you are currently on another Medigap plan: You can switch to Plan C or F if you are still in your original Medigap Open Enrollment Period.
+This is the six months that begin with the first month you had Medicare Part B coverage.
 If you are past that period, depending on the laws in your state and your health, insurers may refuse to cover you, or may charge a higher premium.
-There are several exceptions, though, so you should consult with a licensed insurance agent who understands the nuances of your coverage options to see if you qualify
+There are several exceptions, though, so you should consult with a licensed insurance agent who understands your options to see if you qualify.

-- If you have a Medicare Advantage plan: You can drop that coverage and enroll in Original Medicare only during the Medicare Advantage Open Enrollment Period (OEP) or the Medicare Advantage Annual Enrollment Period (AEP).
-OEP, which is new for 2019, runs from January 1 until March 31, while AEP runs from October 15 until December 7, but it may be hard after you drop your Medicare Advantage coverage and return to Original Medicare, however, getting on a Medigap plan, including Plan C or Plan F, may be more difficult.
-You will likely have to undergo medical underwriting to determine whether you will be eligible for coverage and what your premium should be.
+- If you have a Medicare Advantage plan: You can drop that coverage and enroll in Original Medicare during the Medicare Advantage Annual Enrollment Period (AEP).
+AEP runs from October 15 until December 7, but it may be hard after you drop your Medicare Advantage coverage and return to Original Medicare to get on a Medigap plan, including Plan C or Plan F. You will likely have to undergo medical underwriting.
+That process determines if you can get coverage and what your monthly premium should be.
 Depending on the laws in your state and your health, insurers may refuse to cover you or may charge a higher premium.
-Again, we recommend consulting with a licensed insurance agent to help you understand what coverage option works best for you.
+Again, we suggest asking a licensed insurance agent to help you understand your best options.

 * If you become Medicare eligible before January 1, 2020, based on disability or ESRD status, OR turn 65 before January 1, 2020, whether eligible for Medicare on that date or not, you would be eligible to buy a Plan C or F when you are entitled to Medicare Part A and enrolled in Part B. For example, if you continue to work past your 65th birthday and are covered by your employer’s group insurance plan, if you retire and enroll in Medicare after January 1, 2020, you will be eligible to buy a Plan C or Plan F during your six-month Medigap Open Enrollment Period.